-A study conducted by the European Central Bank showed that cash remains very popular in the euro area, equal to 79% of the transactions made in stores.
+A study conducted by the European Central Bank showed that Money in physical form such as banknotes and coins.
+More remains very popular in the The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
+See ECU.
+More area, equal to 79% of the transactions made in stores.
 Huge differences remain between countries, however.

 In France, cash usage is one of the lowest (68%) behind Luxembourg (45%), Belgium (63%), Finland (54%), Estonia (48%) and The Netherlands (45%).
 Indeed, euro notes are mostly used to pay for smaller transactions: the average is 12.4€ in euro zone, but drops to 7.5€ in France.

 Still in France, 90% of the transactions under 5€ are made with cash.
 Although small retailers accept credit card payments for lower amounts, credit cards have become predominant for purchases starting at 20€.
 The higher the price, the lower the cash usage: this is partly due to the capping of cash payments in the Hexagon.
 The maximum an individual can pay a retailer or a professional for a service is 1000€.
 Cheque books, which are still commonly used in France, also compete with cash above 45€.

 If they could choose the See Payment instrument.
 More to use in a shop, 32% of people in the euro area would rather use cash over cards or other non-cash A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
 More methods.
 France comes in last with only 17% of cash enthusiasts.